mattbrepo/SQLStatementLength/README.md

 Both approximations are defined in the [Stirling's approximation Wikipedia page](https://en.wikipedia.org/wiki/Stirling%27s_approximation#Versions_suitable_for_calculators).

-The calculation of some of these methods slows down as _n_ increases.
+The calculation of some of these methods slows down drammatically as _n_ increases.
 Therefore, for _n_ equals to 115,000,000 I only calculated some of them:

  Method     | Time (ms) | Result
 ------------|-----------|---------------